Unboxed-Software/solana-course/content/type-cosplay.md

 ### Add account discriminator

-Let’s start by working through how to solve this in a long-form manner so you can understand it.

-One way to distinguish between account types is to add a discriminant field for each account type and set the discriminant when initializing an account.
+To solve this, you can add a discriminant field for each account type and set the discriminant when initializing an account.

 The example below updates the `AdminConfig` and `UserConfig` account types with a `discriminant` field.
 The `admin_instruction` instruction includes an additional data validation check for the `discriminant` field.